mariam634/Task_1_Cola_Data-Cleaningg/README.md

 ---

 ## Final Output
-- A cleaned version of the dataset named `Cola_Cleaned.csv` is included.
+- A cleaned version of the dataset named `Cola_Cleaned.xlsx` is included.
 - The dataset is now ready for use in data analysis or visualization tasks.

 ---